Sabine River (Texas–Louisiana): Riverboats

 In 1843, Capt.
 John Clemmons made the first trip up the Sabine in the steamboat Sabine.
 Steamboats carried passengers, as well as commodities such as cotton, from as far north as Logansport, Louisiana, down to Sabine Pass.

 The pirate Jean Lafitte made many trips up the Sabine and reportedly started the colony of Shacklefoot on the Texas side of the Sabine River, south of Carter's ferry up Bayou Patroon.

 During the American Civil War, on September 8, 1863, a small Confederate force thwarted a Union invasion of Texas at the Second Battle of Sabine Pass, fought at the mouth of the river.

 In the late 19th and early 20th centuries, the middle course of the river was an area of widespread logging.
 The discovery of petroleum at nearby Spindletop led to the river basin becoming the scene of widespread oil drilling.
-The lower river became heavily industrialized, developed with many oil refineries and chemical plants.
+The lower river became heavily industrialized, and developed with many oil refineries and chemical plants.
 Such alteration to the wetlands resulted in a degradation of the water quality.
 Since the late 20th century, there have been federal, state, and local efforts to restore the quality of the river.
 In addition, draining of wetlands and dredging of bayous has caused decline in the acreage of wetlands, resulting in coastal erosion, and making the area much more vulnerable to hurricane damage.

 The lower river, south of Orange to Sabine Lake, forms part of the Intracoastal Waterway, carrying barge traffic and some pleasure boats.

 As a young man, Captain Bill McDonald of the Texas Rangers operated a small store at Brown's Bluff (modern-day Elderville) on the Sabine in Gregg County, Texas.

 Toledo Bend reservoir

 Hadden's Ferry was the site of the ground-breaking ceremony held on October 5, 1961, for the 181,600-acre Toledo Bend Reservoir.
-Dedicated October 11, 1969, the reservoir is the largest man-made lake in the South.
+Dedicated October 11, 1969, the reservoir is the largest human-made lake in the South.
 Flooding of lands along the Sabine River behind the dam inundated all the ferry sites within its boundary.